arturbac/namespace_attr/README.md

    - Better IDE support potential

 4. **Future Evolution Path**
-   - Framework for new language features
+   - Framework for use with new language features
    - Backward compatible opt-in mechanism
    - Support for team-specific extensions